 Positive behaviour includes setting high standards by wearing the correct uniform and high standards of dress, and moving around the school in a manner which is orderly and respects the health and safety of others.
 Expectations regarding uniform and orderly conduct are reinforced in assemblies and by targeted work by the school.
-Staff will contact parents if there are concerns about a pupil's conduct or uniform.
+Staff will contact parents if there are concerns about a pupil's conduct or uniform, following the protocols in their section of the school.